codeyab22/Cutie-NoteTaker/README.md

 # Cutie-NoteTaker
 # About a project
 thIS is a eleventh project.
 This Cutie-NoteTaker is an application that run by server.js for express.
 Using node, it is a great tool to create notes, save them and delete them for everyday use.
-Connecting Github with Heroku app, it deploys the website as a complete enticing notetaker app/
+Connecting Github with Heroku app, it deploys the website as a complete enticing notetaker app tp use everyday.

 # User's Story
 The notetaker person who wants to be, paperless organized and neat.
 Saving his/her files with the notetaker is best thing for them to invest in.
 I thought about it myself and would like to use it for my work.